 - 1. Meet admission requirements for Galveston College and the Associate Degree Nursing Program. - 2.
-Currently hold an overall GPA of 2.5 as well as a GPA of 2.5 on all prerequisite courses. - 3.
+Currently hold an overall GPA of 2.7 as well as a GPA of 2.5 on all prerequisite courses. - 3.
 Arrange to have transcripts from former institutions including high school or G.E.D. certificate sent to the Admissions Office at Galveston College. - 4.
-Have a letter concerning eligibility from previous nursing programs sent to the Director of Nursing. - 5.
+Have a letter concerning eligibility from previous nursing programs sent to the Director of Nursing prior to the first day of class. - 5.
 Submit course syllabi for review to Nursing Director. - 6.
 Successfully complete all testing requirements. - 7.
 Enter the ADN program before or at the beginning of the second year. - 8.
-Complete 18 of the last 27 semester hours at Galveston College prior to graduation from Galveston College (ADN). - 9.
+Complete 18 technical/workforce education semester hours at Galveston College prior to graduation from Galveston College (ADN). - 9.
 Obtain a clear background check or an approved Declaratory Order from the Texas Board of Nursing. - 10.
 Be aware that there will be random and/or unannounced drug screening tests after acceptance into the nursing program.
 Failure to pass the random drug test will result in expulsion from the program.

-Additional admission requirements are dependent upon the course of entry and include a comprehensive math exam, a standardized examination and a laboratory skills demonstration.
+Additional admission requirements are dependent upon the course of entry and include a comprehensive math exam in each clinical course, a standardized examination and a laboratory skills demonstration.